sliskiCode/Podcasts/README.md

 # Podcasts
-Some goodies for podcasts lovers
+Some goodies for podcasts lovers.
+Take Podcasts.xml and import it to your Pocket Cast app.
+Enjoy!